Scientists find flaws in plan to lift US wolf protections

 BILLINGS, Mont.
 (AP) — Scientists tasked with reviewing government plans to lift protections for gray wolves across most of the U.S. said in a report released Friday that the proposal has numerous factual errors and other problems.

-The five-member scientific panel's conclusions were detailed in a 245-page report delivered to the U.S. Fish and Wildife Service.
+The five-member scientific panel's conclusions were detailed in a 245-page report delivered to the U.S. Fish and Wildlife Service.

 One reviewer said the U.S. Fish and Wildlife Service appeared to have come to a pre-determined conclusion, not supported by its own science, that wolves should come off the endangered species list.